avaje/avaje-provides-plugin/README.md

 ```
 my.example.SPIServiceInterfaceImpl
 ```
-The module-info classfile will be transformed after compilation to look like:
+This goal will transform the module-info classfile after compilation to look like:

 ```java
 module avaje.example {